platformatic/platformatic/docs/reference/cli.md

   $ platformatic ps
 ```

-To see the list of all available control commands, run `platformatic ctr help`.
+To see the list of all available control commands, run `platformatic ctl help`.

 The `ps` command uses the Platformatic Runtime Management API.
 To enable it
 set the `managementApi` option to `true` in the runtime configuration file.